mayerrobert/hello-clojure/README.md

 No immediate need to figure out leiningen, tools.deps, deps.edn and all the other tools.
-(Although at some point you may want to visit https://clojure.org/guides/getting_started.)
+(Although at some point you may want to visit https://clojure.org/guides/getting_started for instructions on how to do a full Clojure setup.)

-Maybe these steps are even useful for experienced Clojurians e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff.
+Maybe these steps are even useful for experienced Clojurians, e.g. to try out a new alpha version without changing their current setup, or to run some Clojure on a computer where they can't or won't install stuff.

 **Some commandline skills are required for the steps below, so this will not be for everyone.**